 [Photographs by Julie Covey can be found on Facebook and Instagram pages named “Nature in NNY.” (https://www.facebook.com/NatureinNNY/)]

-Editor’s Note: This editor is both pleased and appreciative to Gerry Smith for taking the time to help us understand more about nature in the islands.
-You can read his past articles here.
+Editor’s Note: This editor is both pleased and appreciative to Sherri Leigh Smith for taking the time to help us understand more about nature in the islands.
+You can read her past articles here.
 Already I am getting better at looking at the sky and those flying by.

 Please click here if you are unable to post your comment.